franzmandl/rcpicar/README.md

 ### Tests

 You can run the test suite by running `./make.py test`.
-Only if the exit code is `0`, then all tests were passed.
+Only if the exit code is `0`, then all tests passed.
 This will also print the code and branch coverage and creates a coverage report in `./htmlcov`.

 ### Build